• Skip to primary navigation

 Instructions

-• Boil potatoes and carrots.
-Cook until soft, but be careful not to overcook them so they don't turn to mush.
+• Cook Vegetables - boil Potatoes and Carrots.
+Cook until soft, be careful not to overcook so they don't turn to mush.
 Cool the vegetables with ice water.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!